bcbio/bcbioR/inst/rmarkdown/templates/rnaseq/skeleton/README.md

 - Upload file to our `Datasets` in Seqera using the name of the project but starting with `nfcore-rnaseq`
 - Go to `Launchpad`, select `nf-core_rnaseq` pipeline, and select the previous created `Datasets` in the `input` parameter after clicking in `Browser`
   - Select an output directory with the same name used for the `Dataset` inside the `results` folder in S3
-- When pipeline is down, data will be copied to our on-premise HPC in the scratch system under `bcbio` folder
+- When pipeline is down, data will be copied to our on-premise HPC in the scratch system under `scratch/groups/hsph/hbc/bcbio/` folder

 ## Downstream analysis